 - Since limited reuse of respirators for tuberculosis patients has been an approved practice for decades, prioritize reused masks when caring for these patients first.

 - Do not share reused any mask among healthcare professionals.

 - Do not wear reused masks between patients infected with different pathogens.

 Contact Sunline Supply for Bulk Orders of N95, KN95, and Surgical Masks

-Sunline Supply is an FDA-certified company sourcing quality, FDA- and NIOSH-approved PPE products.
+Sunline Supply is a company sourcing quality, FDA- and NIOSH-approved PPE products.
 We’ve been helping businesses like yours combat supply chain shortages by fulfilling bulk PPE orders from reputable manufacturers.
 We offer N95, KN95, and surgical masks for industrial and healthcare use and can also supply your school or office with PPE appropriate for your workplace.
 Browse our current N95 respirator inventory, KN95 mask inventory, and surgical mask inventory; and contact us for more details, certifications and informational kits.